 b.
 The Medicaid State Agency is directly accountable for expenditures made for Medicaid home and community-based waiver services irrespective of the involvement of any other State agencies in the administration of the waiver or the provision of waiver services.
 Where the administration of a waiver depends on agreements between State agencies, copies of those agreements must be submitted with the request for a waiver.
 The absence of an agreement needed to document the satisfaction of a required assurance may be considered by HCFA to be equivalent to the absence of the assurance.

 c.
 Describe the records and information that will be maintained to support financial accountability and inform HCFA how you will meet the requirement.
-In accordance with 45 CFR Part 74, Subpart D, records and information to support financial accountability must be maintained, at a minimum, 3 years from the submission of each Form HCFA-372 report.
+In accordance with 45 CFR Part 74, Subpart D, records and information to support financial accountability must be maintained, at a minimum, 3 years from the submission of each Form HCFA-372 or HCFA-372(S) report.
 Explain how these records will ensure that there is an audit trail for all State and Federal funds.
 The audit trail must begin at the point of service to the beneficiary and follow through to the claim for FFP.

 d.
-Medicaid Management Information System (MMIS) to track the costs of waiver services.
-If you do not have a MMISprovide a detailed description of the audit trail.
+Use the Medicaid Management Information System (MMIS) to track the costs of waiver services.
+If you do not have a MMIS, provide a detailed description of the audit trail.

 e.
 Indicate that providers will be advised of their accountability for funds.